okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/cad-Tu-134M.md

 # Tu-134M (What-If Post-Soviet Modernization)

-The Tu-134M is a conceptual, never-built modernization exploring how the Tu-134 might have evolved in the post-Soviet era.
+The Tu-134M or sometimes called as Tu-134M-90 is a conceptual 1990s, never-built modernization exploring how the Tu-134 might have evolved in the post-Soviet era.

 **Conceptual Changes**